-The tenth edition of the ESC School will be held from 22 to 27 October 2018.
+The thirteenth edition of the ESC School will be held from the 3rd to the 8th of October 2022.

 Welcome to ESC:

 The aim of the ESC school is to offer the participants the opportunity to improve their computing competences, learning from qualified and experienced scientists how to best exploit modern hardware and software technologies in their daily scientific work.

 The program proposes introductory lectures on trends in hardware architectures and parallel programming, with more in-depth lessons on modern C++, effective memory usage, floating-point computation and programming in a heterogeneous world combining multi-threading, GPUs and clusters.

 The school is organized as a small class of about 30 students, alternating lectures, hands-on sessions and self-managed time slots for the best learning experience, with lecturers available during the whole week for insights and discussions.

 Now at the 13th edition, the school has already welcomed hundreds of students, always with a very high appreciation.

 "I really enjoyed the possibility to interact directly with the experts, ask questions, get information during a chat in the coffee break, as well as the well organized consolidation sessions.
 It was great also the panoramic view of the different options about optimization and parallelization, from simple vectorization, to more complex offloading of processes."

 "I really enjoyed the variety of the lessons arguments.
 In my future projects I definitely will employ some of the techniques shown during this school.
 The hands on lessons were also very useful to fix the notions right away."